-Tenku RyuGin is the first overseas restaurant of Nihonryori RyuGin in Tokyo, which strives to recreate the Tokyo dining experience in Hong Kong.
-The restaurant was opened in 2012 and soon won 2 Michelin stars in 2013.
-It is also positioned No.24 in Asia’s 50 Best Restaurant 2015.
+Tenku RyuGin is the first oversea restaurant of the famous three-star Japanese restaurant Nihonryori RyuGin Tokyo, which strives to recreate the Tokyo dining experience in Hong Kong.
+Tenku RyuGin was opened in 2012 and soon won 2 Michelin stars in 2013.
+It is also positioned No.24 in Asia's 50 Best Restaurant 2015.
 Since my wonderful experience at Nihonryori RyuGin in Tokyo, plus the truth that Tenku RyuGin won so many awards, i finally decided to try out its Hong Kong branch.

 Visited: July.19th.2015 (Dinner)

 Address: Tenku Ryugin, 101/F, International Commerce Centre, 1 Austin Road West, West Kowloon

 Compare to the dark and mysterious impression of Ninhonryori RyuGin Tokyo, the ambiance at Tenku RyuGin is much brighter and comfortable.
 Located on 101 floor of ICC, the incredible stunning view from the full size windows allows you to have an overview of island Hong Kong and west Kowloon.